kl3eo/sky_export/README.md

 Script "./check_cb.pl" prints current blockHeight for each of the running nodes.

 Script "./crontab" stops all nodes and re-starts them next minute once every hour.
 Good for auto-clean of the database.
-Run command "crontab -e" then copy/paste text from this file, change "nobody" to your user's name, and minutes 52/53 to whaever is good for you.
+Run command "crontab -e" then copy/paste text from this file, change "nobody" to your user's name, and minutes 52/53 to whichever is good for you.